Find answers to common retirement account questions.

 > If the address on file does not match the address of the participant’s principal residence in Omni as listed on the casualty description or invoices, the participant needs to submit a copy of their driver’s license indicating the primary residence address.
 If the current driver’s license has not yet been updated with the primary residence address, the participant may also submit a signed, dated, notarized letter stating that the home affected by the casualty is the principal residence.

 > Unpaid current (dated within 45 days) invoices and/or contracts, signed by participant and contractor, evidencing the cost of the repair, and which indicates that insurance does not cover the cost of repairs.
 The invoice must state a future date in time when the repair will take place.
 The contracts must be fully executed with a representative and participant’s signatures on contract.
-Please note: We cannot accept an estimate of these charges.
+Please note: An estimate of these charges is not acceptable proof.

 > Copy of any insurance claims from your insurance company as evidence that the damages have or have not been covered by your homeowners insurance.
 If the participant does not have insurance and provides a cancellation notice, then we need further proof indicating that the damage was casualty loss (ex: Notice from FEMA indicating that the county the participant lives in is considered a disaster recovery). **The participant can only qualify for a hardship withdrawal for this reason when there is a casualty loss to their principal residence that arose from fire, storm, shipwreck, theft or some other casualty.
 Only the portion of the expense that is not covered by insurance is eligible for this purpose.